 In 2012, with these concerns in mind, the ASCO Academic Affairs Committee (AAC) began implementing elements of A Marketing Plan for Graduate Education in Optometry (which was approved by the ASCO Board at the 2011 Annual Meeting).
 The first element of the plan featured a presentation by Dr. Mark Bullimore (an AAC member at the time who spearheaded the plan’s creation) about graduate education opportunities during a main session at the 2012 AOSA meeting.

 With the creation of a PowerPoint presentation, entitled Career Opportunities for ODs in Academia: Teaching & Research Needs, the AAC has begun the second element of the plan, creating a stand-alone information module that explores the need for increasing faculty ranks at optometric institutions.
 This module can be used by interested individuals alone, or should an ASCO institution wish to have an in-house speaker present on this topic, the AAC, through Carol Brubaker (firstname.lastname@example.org), will arrange to have a graduate school recruiter come to campus to speak with first-year students.

-The 2015 Academic Affairs Committee has collaborated with the American Academy of Optometry Student Interest Group to create a special breakfast session for students attending the 2015 American Academy of Optometry meeting in New Orleans entitled Charting Your Career in Academic Optometry and Research: A Session for Optometry and Graduate Students.
-Experienced clinician scientists will provide students already in, or considering, research degree programs with helpful information on performing research in optometry and vision science and the career paths that they open in academic optometry and the vision care industry.
+The 2015 Academic Affairs Committee (AAC) collaborated with the American Academy of Optometry Student Interest Group to create a session for students attending the 2015 American Academy of Optometry meeting in New Orleans.
+Entitled Charting Your Career in Academic Optometry and Research: A Session for Optometry and Graduate Students, the session featured experienced clinician scientists and provided students already in, or considering, research degree programs with helpful information on performing research in optometry and vision science and the career paths that they can open in academic optometry and the vision care industry.
 A summary of the session can be found in the ASCO newsletter at: http://eye.opted.org/2790.